rei/code-style-guides/README.md

 A developer whom would like to propose a change to a code style guide must:

-1. Create a PR with the proposed changes
+1. Create a PR with the proposed changes.
-1. Email the team requesting review, including a link to the PR
+1. Email the team requesting review, including a link to the PR.
+1. Present your suggested update at the next team meeting for an open discussion.
+1. If needed, modify your PR per team recommendations and notify team of updates.
+1. Open a vote for 1 week.
 1. Merge the PR after:
-    - A minimum of two team members indicate approval, at least one of whom must be a senior<sup>1</sup>, and
+    - A minimum of of 3/4 of team indicate approval, at least one of whom must be a senior<sup>1</sup>, and
-    - At least 24 hours have passed since the review-request email was sent<sup>2</sup>
+    - At least 1 week from initial presentation has passed to give everyone a chance to review
-1. Email the team with the update
+1. Email the team with the update.

 <sup>1</sup>Due to the team-wide impact<br>
-<sup>2</sup>To give everyone a chance to review if they want

 ### What about code with old formatting?